Josephson junction transmission lines as tunable artificial crystals

-In this case, we find a gap in the dispersion relation as shown in Fig.~2, i.e., a frequency region in which no propagating modes appear and the real part of the impedance vanishes.
-This gap appears at frequencies of the order of the plasma frequencies of the individual junctions.
-We investigate the parameter dependence of the gap and possibilities to lower it to the experimentally accessible frequency region, appropriate for qubit design.
-Then we discuss the connection between the real part of the impedance and the density of states for arbitrary unit cells in the linear regime, and present a more general treatment which no longer requires the unit cells to be identical.
+This Josephson junction analog of the diatomic chain \cite{book1976ashcroft} has more parameters than its atomic counterpart, allowing for control in the design of the dispersion relation.
+As with the diatomic chain, the dispersion relation has a band gap as shown in Fig.~\ref{fig:dispersionRelationTwoJunctions}, i.e., a frequency region in which no propagating modes appear and the real part of the impedance vanishes.
+The gap appears at frequencies of the order of the plasma frequencies of the individual junctions.
+We investigate the parameter dependence of the band gap and possibilities to lower it to the experimentally accessible frequency region, appropriate for integration with qubit designs.
+Extending this approach, one sees that an even wider parameter space can be achieved with unit cells having more than two junctions or SQUIDs, resulting in more branches in the linear dispersion relation.
+While we focus on the case with two different junctions per unit cell, we give in the appendix a more general treatment which allows arbitrary, non-identical unit cells in the linear regime.